DHTMLX/docs-suite/docs/dataview/api/dataview_itemheight_config.md

 @signature: {'itemHeight?: number | string;'}

+@default: "auto" - adjusts to the height of the content

 @example:
 // sets the height of an item as a number const dataview = new dhx.DataView("dataview_container", {